What is Project F.R.E.E. ?

 Both programs are free!
-These no-cost, 8 hour programs also include a meal and onsite childcare (space is limited) at each class, as well as $80 for attending all 4 classes.
+These no-cost, 8 hour programs also include a meal and onsite childcare (space is limited) at each class, as well as up to $80 for attending all 4 classes.
 In addition to elevating your relationships, parents can also participate in research that will help support future programs.
-Each participant can earn up to $125.00.
+Each participant can earn up to $175.00.

-These 4-7 week FREE classes will be offered throughout Clarke, Elbert, Madison, Oconee and Oglethorpe counties on a rotating basis starting August 2016.
-Meals and childcare will be provided.
-Check back soon for specific dates and locations.
+These 4-7 week FREE classes will be offered throughout, Clarke, Elbert, Madison, Oconee, and Oglethorpe counties on a rotating basis.
+Meals and childcare (space is limited) will be provided.
+See below for specific dates and locations close to you.

-To learn more about participating in these classes, contact Susan Ruter, Program Coordinator (Clarke, Elbert, Madison, Oconee, Oglethorpe Counties) at email@example.com or 706-310-3643.
+To learn more about participating in these classes, contact Bemene Piaro, Program Coordinator (Clarke, Elbert, Madison, Oconee, Oglethorpe Counties) at email@example.com or 706-310-3643.

-For more information about Project F.R.E.E. visit www.ugaprojectfree.com
+For more information about Project F.R.E.E and a list of all classes in 12 counties, visit www.ugaprojectfree.com